 The VACC is supported by a tiered, pay-per-use policy.
 All users of the VACC elect to join one of three tiers on a yearly basis.
+We also offer additional storage to users.
 The combined income from all paying users supports a full-time IT professional who facilitates our goals to expand and maintain the VACC.
 Currently, UVM provides financial support for hardware and maintenance.

 All Memoranda of Understanding (MOUs) based on hardware purchased by VACC users are in effect.
 If you purchase dedicated hardware for the VACC, you are required join Tier 2 or Tier 3.

 Payment arrangements are due by July 1st of each year.

 Tier payment may change annually dependent on UVM internal funding commitment and grants awarded to the VACC.

 All three tiers enjoy full use of the VACC, with each tier being granted differing compute hours and queue priority.
 Please see the table below for details.